ruby-hyperloop/todo-tutorial/README.md

 + Changes to models on the server are synchronized with all participating browsers.
 + Data access is is protected by a robust *policy* mechanism.

->*What is Model?
-ActiveRecord models are Ruby classes that are backed by a database.
-Rails automatically generates the necessary SQL code for you.
-So when you say `Todo.active` Rails generates the appropriate SQL and turns the result of the query into appropriate Ruby data structures.*
+>*A Rails ActiveRecord Model is a Ruby class that is backed by a database table.
+In this example we will have one model class called `Todo`.
+When manipulating models, Rails automatically generates the necessary SQL code for you.
+So when `Todo.all` is evaluated Rails generates the appropriate SQL and turns the result of the query into appropriate Ruby data structures.*

->*Hyperloop Models are extensions of ActiveRecord models that synchronize the data between the client and server automatically for you.
-So now when you say `Todo.active` it works the same whether you are executing on the server or the client.*
+>*Hyperloop Models are extensions of ActiveRecord Models that synchronize the data between the client and server automatically for you.
+So now `Todo.all` can be evaluated on the server or the client.*

 Okay lets see it in action: